 - a) First priority for admission shall be given to relevant looked after children or children who were previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order.
-See notes below. - b) Second priority for admission shall be given to children of staff in either or both of the following circumstances: - 1.
-Where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or - 2.
-The member of staff is recruited to fill a vacant post for which there is a demonstrable skills shortage - c) Third priority for admission shall be given to children who have a brother/sister, half brother/sister (where the children share one common parent), or stepbrother / step-sister, living at the same address and who will still be attending Lutley Primary School in the academic year 2022/2023. - Any places that remain available once the above applicants have been admitted, will be filled according to those children who live closest to the school, determined by a straight-line measurement in metres, from the home address to the main entrance of the school.
+See notes below. - b) Second priority for admission shall be given to children of all school teaching and non-teaching staff directly employed by the Trust at the time of the admission of the child in either or both of the following circumstances: - Where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or - 2.
+The member of staff is recruited to fill a vacant post for which there is a demonstrable skills shortage - c) Third priority for admission shall be given to children who have a brother/sister, half brother/sister (where the children share one common parent), or step-brother / step-sister, living at the same address and who will still be attending Lutley Primary School in the academic year 2023/2024. - d) Any places that remain available once the above applicants have been admitted, will be filled according to those children who live closest to the school, determined by a straight-line measurement in metres, from the home address to the main entrance of the school.